 At Tetra, we believe in always innovating and iterating the way we conduct research and empowering others to do the same.
 Yet, we know how easy it can be to carefully develop your own set of “best practices” and move along to other matters.
 Originals, an exceptional book by the Wharton School of Business’s top-rated professor Adam Grant, encourages never settling for the status quo and discusses how to build a culture that values new—and even disruptive—ideas.
 This book is a can’t-miss for anyone in business from one of the best minds in organizational psychology today.

 Have you ever presented interesting research, only to find it was ignored by stakeholders?
 The reason might be that you chose an ineffective format in which to share your findings.
 Once I discovered the work of Kendall Haven, I realized how important the concept of story format is in getting people to pay attention to (and act on) research.
 In this book, Haven explores the psychology behind the storytelling elements that attract and maintain attention.
 We have learned that video, in particular, is key to creating compelling research reports.
 If you’re interested in learning more, watch a recording of our webinar, The Science of Influential Research.

 The purpose of qualitative user research is to synthesize findings and present them in a way that spurs action.
 This book’s premise is that to be effective, presentations must make the audience the hero, not the presenter.
 It provides researchers with methods to create thought-provoking, attention-grabbing research stories that create genuine reactions to your hard work.
 This book is infinitely helpful in teaching you how to visually present your work in a persuasive and articulate way.

-Let us know what books have helped you in your research career, and sign up for our bi-weekly newsletter, The Insightful, for more tools and resources.
+Let us know what books have helped you in your research career, and sign up for our newsletter, The Insightful, for more tools and resources.